Victor Amuso: Fugitives and convictions

 On July 29, 1991, FBI agents captured Amuso at a suburban mall outside Scranton, Pennsylvania.
 There were strong indications that the FBI had been tipped off by someone with knowledge of the clandestine telephone system Amuso used to pass on orders.
 Shortly afterward, D'Arco was set up to be killed at a meeting of top Lucchese leaders at a Manhattan hotel.
 D'Arco spotted a man carrying a gun under his shirt.
-The man later went to the bathroom — and when he came out, the gun was gone.
+The man later went to the bathroom—and when he came out, the gun was gone.
 Realizing that the next guy to come out of the bathroom would likely come out shooting, D'Arco fled for his life and turned state's evidence.
 His testimony, and that of Chiodo and many others, proved to be devastating to Amuso's case.
 In a separate racketeering trial, Amuso was convicted of all 54 charges on June 15, 1991, including nine murders.
 On October 9, 1992, Amuso was sentenced to life imprisonment.

 Casso managed to remain free for two more years until he himself was apprehended in 1993.
 By then, Amuso had been seething over the circumstances of his arrest for some time, and had come to believe that Casso had tipped off the FBI in hopes of seizing the boss' mantle for himself.
-In late 1993, Amuso removed Casso as underboss and decreed that all Lucchese mafiosi should consider him a pariah–in effect, banishing his comrade of some three decades from the family.
+In late 1993, Amuso removed Casso as underboss and decreed that all Lucchese mafiosi should consider him a pariah—in effect, banishing his comrade of some three decades from the family.
 Casso responded by turning informer himself.
-After the incarcerations of both Amuso and Casso, the U.S. government learned that they each had, allegedly, ordered more than 10-12 slayings while they were fugitives and while on trial, using corrupt NYPD cops Louis Eppolito and Stephen Caracappa as their personal hit men.
+After the incarcerations of both Amuso and Casso, the U.S. government learned that they each had, allegedly, ordered more than 10–12 slayings while they were fugitives and while on trial, using two corrupt NYPD detectives, Louis Eppolito and Stephen Caracappa, as their personal hit men.